 Many students and young people rent a room in a student house or through a private landlord.
-When signing the rental contract, a security deposit is often requested.
-But how much deposit can this be, and what are the rules for room rental or student housing?
+When signing the rental agreement, a security deposit (deposit) is often requested.
+But how much deposit is allowed, and what are the rules for room rentals or student housing?

-The rental law lawyers of Arslan Lawyers explain what you as a student or room renter should take into account.
+The tenancy law attorneys of Arslan Advocaten explain what you as a student or tenant of a room should take into account.

 How much deposit for room rental?

-For room rental, there is no separate legal maximum.
+There is no separate legal maximum for room rentals.
 Still, there are clear practices:

 -

-The deposit usually amounts to 1 month’s rent.
+Usually the deposit amounts to 1 month rent.

 -